Steam Cleaning vs. Dry Chemical Cleaning

 Dry chemical relies on chemicals to do the cleaning.
 Steam cleaning pairs a gentle cleaning solution with extremely hot water.
 This is used to rid the carpet of dirt, odors, or grime.

-The benefits: Steam cleaning is the most effective carpet cleaning method for reaching the deepest parts of your carpeting.
+The benefits: Hot water extraction, also known as steam cleaning, is the most effective carpet cleaning method for reaching the deepest parts of your carpeting.
 Dry chem cleaning only reaches the surface of the carpet, whereas steam cleaning penetrates to the deepest layers of your carpeting.
 This makes it the best choice if you’re looking to get rid of hard to remove stains, odors, germs, bacteria, and more.

 It is also often chosen over dry chemical cleaning because it leaves your family exposed to fewer chemicals.
 This is particularly important in homes where small children and pets will be spending time on the carpet.